- Register by Monday, July 13

 C410025 Wearable Technology Garment — garment has integrated technology into its design.

-C410910 Embellished Garment — a purchased, constructed original design or recycled garment to which surface embellishment has been applied or a garment in which the design is created through the structure, such as color blocks, fabric strips, texturizing
+C410910 Embellished Garment (county only) — a purchased, constructed original design or recycled garment to which surface embellishment has been applied or a garment in which the design is created through the structure, such as color blocks, fabric strips, texturizing

 fabric pieces, etc.